 - a.
-Devices may be checked out by authorized users from the cashiers at the Business Office on campus. - b.
-By signing the card agreement provided by this policy, the user understands that he is liable for any unauthorized charges that occur during the time of his organization's possession. - c.
-Only one organization can check out any one device on a singular day.
+Devices may be checked out by authorized users from the Cashier at the Business Office. - b.
+By signing the card agreement provided by this policy, the user understands that he is liable for any unauthorized charges that occur during the time of his organization's possession. - An organization may only check out one device at a time.